The word permaculture derives from ‘permanent’ and ‘agriculture.’ It describes a sustainable, ethical, and environmentally-friendly farming method.

 Stephan Piotrowski and Michael Carus cited the results in their 2011 study, titled Ecological Benefits of Hemp and Flax Cultivation and Products.

 They suggested that oilseed cannabis ranks third for improving biodiversity, while fiber cannabis ranks fifth.
 Both subspecies beat conventional agricultural produce such as wheat, oats, and rice.

 Yet another reason that hemp is a fantastic permaculture crop is its ability to absorb carbon dioxide from the atmosphere.
 According to a report by Catherine Wilson (board advisor to the European Industrial Hemp Association), the plant can absorb up to 15 tons of CO2 per hectare.

 One of the only disadvantages of growing hemp as a permaculture crop is its high nutrient requirements.
-However, even this can be turned into an advantage as it may help to mop up excess nitrogen in the soil and prevent run-off.
+However, farmers can turn this into an advantage as hemp may help mop up excess nitrogen in the soil and prevent run-off.

 Hemp’s ability to combat pollution, coupled with its robust growth, means that many people consider it a ‘pioneer plant.’
 It could help reclaim land that would otherwise have little use.